 It's best to have the best for the best results.

 Phillips #00 Screwdriver

 iFixit Opening Tool

-Galaxy S III LCD Screen and Digitizer Assembly (AT&T/T-Mobile)
+Galaxy S III Screen and Digitizer Assembly (AT&T/T-Mobile)